jwmtechwriting/grc/grc.md

 ### Modifications \(M\) {#modcodes}

-This attribute represents a list of the item's aftermarket modifications, including custom shells, LED modifications, etc., including those done to the item's software.
+This attribute represents a list of an item's aftermarket modifications, including custom shells, LED modifications, etc..
+This also includes any modifications to the item's software.

-What constitutes a modification rather than a repair is whether the console appears or behaves differently from a stock console.
+What constitutes a modification, and separates it from a repair, is whether the console appears or behaves differently from a stock console.
 Replacing a damaged shell with an identical shell is a repair (swap), whereas replacing a shell with a different colored shell is a modification.

 If there are no known modifications present, this field **MUST** be populated with "STK".

 Code  | Meaning
 ------|------------
-`STK` | No known modifications present on this console `LED` | LED modification; lights have been added to part of the item that did not have them before, or existing colors were replaced
-`SHL` | Shell modification; replacing with a non-stock shell or painting a shell with a custom color `BKL` | Backlight
+`STK` | No known modifications present on this console `LED` | LED modification; lights have been added to the item where there were none before, or existing colors were replaced `SHL` | Shell modification; replaced with a non-stock shell or painted a shell with a custom color `BKL` | Backlight
 `RGF` | Region-free
 `CHP` | Modchip